Reading

 In Read Write Inc. Phonics:

 In EYFS we emphasise the alphabetic code, pupils rapidly learn sounds and the letter or groups of letters they need to represent them in short daily lessons.
 As pupils move through the programme they begin to read storybooks and non-fiction books that are closely matched to their developing phonic knowledge.
 This ensures pupils experience success and gain confidence in their skills as readers.
-Pupils progress quickly and are assessed every 6-8 weeks, allowing teachers to re-group according to the level the children are working at and identify pupils for focussed intervention.
-Pupils who make slower progress are supported through daily 15 minute tutoring.
-We support children who are struggling readers for however long it takes until they can read.
+Reading lessons take place daily in progress groups.
+Activities are carefully planned to match the ability of the group and with a clear purpose.

 Children are taught daily reading lessons that include explicit vocabulary instruction as well as teaching of core reading and comprehension strategies.
 Lessons follow the CUSP 5-part lesson structure, promoting deep thinking and reasoning.

-Alongside CUSP children use Accelerated Reader to choose their own books to read independently.
+Alongside CUSP children use Accelerated Reader to choose their own home reading books to read independently.
 Accelerated Reader has quickly become an important part of our reading curriculum, motivating pupils to read, guiding them to books that are just right for them and promoting rewards for their progress.

 The basic principles of the program are that a pupil reads a book, takes an online quiz, and gets immediate feedback.
 Pupils are able to respond to regular feedback and are motivated to make progress with their reading skills.
 Regular assessments and quiz reports show teachers how much a pupil has been reading, at what level of complexity, and how well they have understood what they have read.
 Vocabulary growth and literacy skills are also measured, giving an insight into how well pupils have responded to reading schemes and class instruction.